This Sunski sunglasses review covers a selection of their frames we have been using for everyday, as well as running in.

 Like the Manresa and Originals, they are also lightweight which adds reason to why they stay secure on your head while running.
 I have never had any Sunski fall off my head while running on the trails.

 The frames on the Headland shades have a soft matte look and feel to them with a slight transparency.
-The Headland sunglasses are available in 4 different lens color variations: black, lime, blue or sky.
+These Sunski glasses are available in 4 different lens color variations: black, lime, blue or sky.

-To make sure you get the biggest choice of frames and lenses, we recommend buying Sunski sunglasses directly from the Sunski Online Store.
+To make sure you get the biggest choice of frames and lenses, we recommend buying Sunski glasses directly from the Sunski Online Store.